Unexploded WWII bomb found in Russian Kremlin | DW | 16.08.2019

 70 years undetected

-The palace was under siege from Nazi troops in the Second World as they fought outside the gates of Moscow.
-Hundreds of Moscow civilians were killed as the Wehrmacht bombed the city in 1941 and 1942.
+Nazi troops bombed the palace in the Second World War as they advanced on Moscow in late 1941.
+Hundreds of Moscow civilians were killed as the Wehrmacht attacked the city.

 The Soviet victory at Moscow was the first significant victory against the Nazis, and began their retreat back towards Berlin.